Skip to main content

 Emergency Contact Form

-All teacher candidates must complete and submit the Emergency Contact Form (PDF) to the FESP Office through Watermark by the due date.
+All teacher candidates must complete and submit an emergency contact form to the FESP Office through Watermark by the due date.
 This form will contain contact information in the event of a medical emergency (a copy of the form is to be submitted to the school nurse at each school to which you are assigned).

 The teacher candidate should become familiar with the following information and materials: